 For a variety of very good reasons I propose that we construct the organization of this new media service by reversing our perspective from the traditional one (top-down arrangement of authority) to the new bottom-up arrangement.
 After we adopt this perspective, it follows that we need to identify the new components of the media service in order to be clear as to how it functions.
 Because this is so new and radically different from what we are accustomed to, many people will have a hard time imagining this.
 But I argue that there is, indeed, no alternative if we are serious about living in peace and protecting our Mother Earth that sustains all living things.

-So who would be the "bottom" (that is, the future "top" of the authority structure) of this new bottom-up management system?
+So who would be the "bottom" (that is, those holding ultimate power) of this new bottom-up management system?
 It seems obvious to me that we, the people, must support this new enterprise if it is going to overcome the many obstacles that the ruling class will pose for it.
 We can do this in a variety of ways: through funding, volunteer activities, and other forms of support.
 Conceptually speaking, we must regard ourselves as a critically important part of the organization--because we realistically must be.
+However, the concrete power structure would be something like the following.

-Because the capitalist class would obviously be hostile to this new information organization, it is imperative that journalists would have to be very actively supported by us.
-In addition to funding and volunteering, I propose that this could be accomplished by "support circles" consisting of people who know the journalists and/or live in their home communities supplemented by others around the world who like their work.
+Because the capitalist class would obviously be hostile to this new media organization, it is imperative that journalists would have to be very actively supported by us.
+In addition to funding and volunteering, community activists could organize "support circles" who would actively and publicly support journalists supplemented by others around the world who like their work.
 These people would be listed on the organization's website as their supporters.
 Other methods that public members could use to support them would be the provision of board and room when they travel to the communities of their supporters, etc.

 This radically new model may run into practical realities of dealing with legal authorities of the ruling capitalist class.
 The model is totally contrary to capitalist organizations and thus the arrangement might have difficulties being enforced by capitalist legal institutions if challenged in their courts.
 However, it must be understood that any profoundly revolutionary model would encounter similar problems.
 We would simply have to find a way to work around this potential problem.
 And in any case, we would be faced with a multitude of problems from the ruling capitalist class once the new media enterprise becomes operational.
 (I will be discussing these issues in Part 3.)